ordovas/fda-drug-adverse-event/README.md

 ## Requirements

-There is a `requirements.txt` available generated using `pipreqs` install the required libraries to run the exercise without any problem.
+There is a `requirements.txt` available generated using `pipreqs` to install the required libraries to run the exercise without any problem.

 ## Notebooks

 There are two notebooks in this project:

 - *1 - Data Gathering*: Run it to generate the subsample of interest in this exercise using the FDA API.
 You may skip running this notebook and use the subsample in this repository.
 - *2 - Analysis using ML*: The notebook used to analyze the dataset.